vitalets/babel-plugin-runtyper/README.md

     >  **The lack of transitivity is alarming.
 My advice is to never use `==` and `!=`.
 Instead, always use `===` and `!==`.**

-    Explicit is always better when magic, especially for readers of your code.
+    Explicit is always better when implicit, especially for readers of your code.
     You can set ESLint [eqeqeq rule](http://eslint.org/docs/rules/eqeqeq) and forget about `==` once and for all.

 *If you have other questions or ideas feel free to [open new issue](https://github.com/vitalets/babel-plugin-runtyper/issues/new).*